HomeBookManager/home-book-typescript-library-template/README.md

 ## Public NPM

 Before publish you have to bump up package.json version & change description in README.md which is use in npm as description.
-Last thing wchich you have to do is change name with prefix home-book-manager-{name}.
+Last thing wchich you have to do is change name with prefix home-book-{name}.

 ```
 npm run build:publish